33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Ethically sourced coffee beans, roasted by a Victoria-based specialty roaster.
 And baristas who love making coffee.
 That’s Habit Coffee, with two locations, one in Chinatown and the other on Yates Street.

-15) Do a food walking tour
+15) Do a downtown food walking tour

 Nibble on perogis (pierogies), sip local craft beer and indulge in chocolate and pastries, all while exploring cool downtown corners like Fan Tan Alley and Trounce Alley.
 Hungry yet?